Permissive parenting seems to be the "no discipline" approach to discipline.

 The research suggests that permissiveness isn't the best approach to parenting--at least not in places like the United States.

-But much as I get annoyed by parents who let their kids disrupt other people's lives, it's not clear that everyone labeled as "permissive" is doing their children--or their neighbors--a disservice.
+But much as we might get annoyed by parents who let their kids disrupt other people's lives, it's not clear that everyone labeled as "permissive" is doing their children--or their neighbors--a disservice.

 As you might expect, it depends on how you define "permissive."

 The official, psychological definition of permissiveness concerns parental control.
 Are permissive parents too lax?
-And what criteria must parents meet to be labeled "permissive?"
+What criteria must parents meet to be labeled "permissive?"

 Here is an overview of permissive parenting: How researchers define it, how researchers screen for it, and what studies really say about the effects of an indulgent parenting style.

-Permissive parenting is a style of child-rearing that features two key traits:
+Permissive parenting, sometimes called "indulgent parenting," is a style of child-rearing that features two key traits:

 This definition derives from the work of Diane Baumrind, Eleanor Maccoby, and John Martin, researchers who developed a system for classifying parents according to the way they attempt to control their children’s behavior.
 According to these researchers,